cole-lentini/wallpapervirus/README.md

 Repeatedly changes the victim's wallpaper for seconds at a time.

 ### [Settings.json](../main/build/Settings.json)
 Contains configurable settings, regarding the range of how long it should wait before changing the wallpaper, how long it should wait before switching back to the original wallpaper each time, and whether or not the virus should wait to run until the victim restarts their computer.
-Do not change the variable names; only change the number or boolean values.

-### ShortcutIcon.ico
-Fake Windows Defender icon for the shortcut in the startup folder.

 ### [Wallpapers Folder](../main/build/Wallpapers)
 Contains wallpapers you would like the virus to randomly choose from.